Military history of the Neo-Assyrian Empire: Reforms of Tiglath-Pileser III

 An image of Tiglath-Pileser III's troops.
 In the background, a siege engine can be seen.

 Before long, the weaknesses of the Assyrian army soon began to show itself.
 Battle after battle killed off important soldiers, while the seasons ensured that soldiers returned after a short time to their fields without achieving decisive conquests.
 By the mid-eighth century BC, the Assyrian levy-army could not cope with the demands of an empire that often stretched from the Mediterranean Sea to the Persian Gulf.

 All was to change when Tiglath-Pileser III came to the throne in 745 BC.
 After increasing the efficiency of the Assyrian administration, he went on to change the Assyrian army as well.
 The most important aspect of his reform was the introduction of a standing army.
-This included a larger number of foreign soldiers but mixed in with other Assyrian soldiers.
-These men could be supplied by vassal states as tribute or when demanded by the Assyrian King.
+This included large numbers of foreign soldiers mixed in with the Assyrian soldiers.
+These men could be supplied by provincial governors as levies or recruited professional units, vassal states as tribute, or when demanded by the Assyrian King.
 They were given Assyrian equipment and uniform which made them indistinguishable from one another, possibly to increase their integration.
 While the infantry in the standing army contained a large number of foreigners (including Aramaeans and even Greeks), the Assyrian cavalry and charioteers continued to be dominated by Assyrians.
 There were exceptions however, and as casualties mounted additional troops would not be unwelcome; Sargon II reports that he managed to incorporate 60 Israelite chariot teams into his army.